vinayakarannil/Face_Recognition/README.md

 ```
   python lib/src/create_face_embeddings.py
  ```
- Once you run the script succesfully, a pickle file with name face_embeddings.pickle will be generated inside lib/src folder.
+ Once you run the script succesfully, a pickle file with name face_embeddings.pickle will be generated inside lib/src folder

-5. Start the server by running the command.
+5. Start the server by running the command
 ```
   python server/rest-server.py
 ```